-The 2019 Honda Fit is arriving at dealerships next week, and Honda has managed to squeeze in an additional safety feature without increasing the price.
-Fit models with Honda Sensing — Honda's suite of safety features that includes lane keep assist, road departure mitigation, adaptive cruise control and forward collision warning with automatic emergency braking — now also includes automatic high beams.
-Oh, and the available White Orchid Pearl paint color has been replaced with Platinum Pearl White.
+The 2019 Honda Fit is arriving at dealerships next week, and Honda has managed to squeeze an additional safety feature into the subcompact car without increasing the price.
+Similar to Toyota's Safety Sense, Honda fit models with Honda Sensing — Honda's suite of safety features that includes lane keep assist, road departure mitigation, adaptive cruise control and forward collision warning with automatic emergency braking — now also includes automatic high beams for the headlights.
+Oh, and Honda's available White Orchid Pearl paint color has been replaced with Honda's Platinum Pearl White.

-Pricing for the 2019 Honda Fit starts at $17,080 (all prices include destination) for a Fit LX with a six-speed manual transmission, and ranges all the up to $22,410 for a fully loaded EX-L model.
-Sport models start at $18,390 with a manual, while EX models will cost $19,050.
-The EX-L without navigation has a starting price of $21,410.
+Pricing for the 2019 Honda Fit starts at $17,080 (all prices include destination) for a Fit LX with a six-speed manual transmission, and ranges all the up to $22,410 for a fully loaded Honda Fit EX-L model with a CVT.
+Sport models start at $18,390 with a manual, while Honda Fit EX models will cost $19,050.
+Honda has the EX-L without navigation at a starting price of $21,410.

 Honda Sensing can be equipped on all trim levels of the Fit equipped with an automatic continuously variable transmission.
-It's a $1,000 option for LX and Sport Fits, and standard on EX and EX-L models.
+It's a $1,000 option for LX and Sport Honda Fits, and standard on Honda's EX and EX-L models.
 That's on top of the extra $800 charge to switch from a manual transmission to the CVT.
-For EX-L models, no manual transmission is available, but built-in navigation can be added for an additional $1,000.
+For the Honda Fit EX-L models, no manual transmission is available, but Honda offers a built-in navigation that can be added for an additional $1,000.
 Sport, EX and EX-L models also include Apple CarPlay and Android Auto smartphone integration.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.